deanpost/TerminalStore/README.md

 # TerminalStore
-TerminalStore is an open-source app store for the terminal!
+TerminalStore is an open-source app market for the terminal!
 Keep in mind that TerminalStore is still Work in progress.

 Note: TerminalStore is currently for debian supported OSes only.